 And the latter will track those records recently added (the near future will see it track removed records as well).

-Are you ready to test ASR?
+Are you ready to test ASI?

 Stop exposing critical information, ports, SSL certificates, DNS and domain shadow infrastructure to the bad guys!